News Corp VCCircle Mergers & Acquisitions Summit 2017

 While viewing inorganic growth as a portfolio of activities what are the things that organizations have in their mind today?

-Panel Discussion 3: Managing Human Resources during M&A
+Panel: Managing Human Resources during M&A

 In the process of M&A, with all of the legal and financial issues to deal with, human resources are sometimes ignored, leading to decrease morale, productivity and exodus of key talent.
 Further, the new corporate entity is faced with challenges such as assuring current employees of the reason for M&A, integrating the corporate culture, avoiding duplicity in roles and functions and making exits easy and fair.
 This discussion will have some leading HR personnel narrating how to go about difficult aspect of acquiring, retaining and letting employees go.

-• Infrastructure: Renewable Energy, Roads & Highways
+Special Address: From an investor's eye: M&A in Infrastructure: Renewable Energy, Roads & Highways

 to achieve higher synergies compared to strategic buyers who understand the industry better?
-PEs are showing a preference for control deals as they believe they have the operational experience to show higher returns and guide outcomes though their implementation strategy and then exit.
-While India has been a minority growth market, PEs see this as a window of opportunity as the corporate world is over leveraged and promoters pare stakes in the company to cut their debts.
-What are the advantages that PE firms bring during an investment process allowing them to win competitive auctions over strategic buyers?
+PEs/VCs are showing a preference for control deals as they believe they have the operational experience to show higher returns and guide outcomes though their implementation strategy and then exit.
+While India has been a minority growth market, PEs/VCs see this as a window of opportunity as the corporate world is over leveraged and promoters pare stakes in the company to cut their debts.
+What are the advantages that PE/VC firms bring during an investment process allowing them to win competitive auctions over strategic buyers?
 How do we this emerging in 2017 with the current situation of stressed assets?